W3SRotterdam/GCS/README.md

 </div>
 ```

-#### 6. Styling
-### Styling
+### 6. Styling
-To add additional styling please refer to this overview of all classes that are used throughout the plugin.
+To add an additional layer of styling please refer to this overview of all classes that are used throughout the plugin.

 | Class | Descriptions |
 | ------ | ------ |